dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/19-format/index.md

 Note that:

-- Inputs are not mutated (additional and `hidden` fields are omitted)
+- Additional and `hidden` fields are omitted, but inputs are not mutated
 - The formatting will throw an error if the saved item is invalid
 - Transformations (i.e. `savedAs` and `transforms`) are applied in reverse